AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Answer: C

-+ concatenates when one operand is a String.
+The + operator concatenates Strings when at least one operand is a String.

 Question 28